obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Relative_path_html.md

   relative_path_html: True
 ```

-Testing showed that this setting will also work with a webserver, but it is not intended for this use, so regression testing is absent and a general your-mileage-may-vary warning applies.
+Testing showed that this setting will also work with a webserver, but at the moment this is not a main feature, so regression testing is absent and a general your-mileage-may-vary warning applies.
+If you find issues with this settings, be sure to visit [[Report Issues & Request features]] so that we can mature this mode.